John Halle's Hall

 John Halle's Hall is a 15th-century late medieval building, a hall house, in Salisbury, England, with later 16th-, 19th- and 20th-century additions.
 The Hall is a Grade I listed building, the top category, 'of highest significance'.
 The medieval part of the building is now the foyer of a cinema, with a Victorian mock-Tudor street façade added in 1880–1881, together with the main cinema screening room built in 1931 behind the foyer.
-The noted architectural historian Sir Nikolaus Pevsner described this conglomeration as ' ... a great curiosity, a cinema with a grossly overdone timber-framed Tudor façade ..., and behind this façade the substantial and memorable remains of the House of John Hall'.
+Architectural historian Sir Nikolaus Pevsner described this conglomeration as ' ... a great curiosity, a cinema with a grossly overdone timber-framed Tudor façade ..., and behind this façade the substantial and memorable remains of the House of John Hall'.

 Early history

 John Halle was a wealthy and influential Salisbury wool merchant.
 He was possibly the son of Thomas Halle, who was a member of the Salisbury Corporation from 1436 to 1440.
 John Halle is recorded as being a member of the Salisbury Common Council in 1446.
 In 1448 he became an Alderman, and in 1449 Constable of New Street Ward.
 He was repeatedly elected Mayor of Salisbury, first in 1451, then in 1458, 1460, 1461 and 1465.
 He died on 18 October 1479.

 John Halle's Hall stands in the centre of Salisbury on the south side of the road known as New Canal, a little distance south of the central market place.
 In 1455 he already owned property on the Ditch (New Canal) and in Carternstrete (Catherine Street) to the east.
 Halle bought the plot of land on which his hall house stands in 1467, and it was built over the period 1470–1483.